tuyenmpham/tuyenmpham.github.io/index.md

 Welcome to my website!
 I’m Tuyen, a researcher uncovering the mysteries of the Universe.

-My research focuses on cosmology and gravitational physics, including the study of black holes, wormholes, and gravitational waves, as well as the application of quantum physics to gravitation.
-Currently, I am delving into cosmic inflation, a pivotal topic in understanding the origin of the Universe.
+My research focuses on cosmology, gravitational physics, and astrophysics including the study of black holes, wormholes, and gravitational waves, as well as the application of quantum physics to gravitation.
+Currently, I am studying cosmic inflation, a pivotal topic in understanding the origin of the Universe.
 Here, I’ll share my latest studies and findings in these fascinating fields.

 <center>This graphic shows a timeline of the universe based on the Big Bang theory and inflation models.
 (Image credit: NASA/WMAP)</center>